Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 What is a paycheck advance?

-Paycheck advances help you bridge the gap between paydays when money is tight and you need cash fast.
-Early pay requests sound similar to payday loans but are not identical.
+These advances help you bridge the gap between paydays when money is tight and you need cash fast.
+Early pay requests sound similar to payday loans, but they’re not the same thing.

-Your employer should be able to tell you how to get paid early if a payroll advance is an option.
-Typically, the process works something like this:
+Your employer can tell you if a payroll advance is an option.
+Here’s how the process typically works:

-• You submit a request for a payroll advance to your employer, which may require filling out a specific form.
+1. You submit a request for a payroll advance to your employer, which may require filling out a specific form.
+The request will typically outline how much you need, the purpose of the advance, and a reasonable repayment schedule.

 Am I eligible for a paycheck advance?

-How much of my paycheck can I get paid early?
+How much of my paycheck can I get early?

-Your employer can decide how much of your earnings are accessible before payday.
-The amount may be a percentage of your take-home pay or a flat dollar amount.
+Your employer decides how much of your earnings are accessible before payday, but anecdotally, many companies cap the advance amount at 50% of your earned wages.
+The amount may also be a flat dollar amount.

 How do you pay back a paycheck advance?

-In that case, you may have to agree to multiple payroll deductions to cover the advance amount.
-State laws may also impact the terms of any payroll advance agreements you establish with your employer.
+If needed, you may agree to multiple payroll deductions to cover the advance amount.

 Benefits of getting a paycheck advance

-Getting paid early could be a huge help if you live paycheck to paycheck and are short on cash.
-Here are some of the main benefits of early paycheck requests.
+Getting a paycheck advance could be a huge help if you live paycheck to paycheck and are short on cash, or if unexpected expenses arise that you need to cover quickly.

 Help avoid overdraft fees